Mpro256/Mpro256/README.md

-# Yo!
+# Hey!
 My names Czcx!
 ## I'm a student and I always love learning something new!

 My favorite things to do are to code minecraft mods and play some hypixel skyblock!